-Ford County provides equal employment opportunities (EEO) to all employees and applicants for employment without regard to race, color, religion, gender, sexual orientation, gender identity, national origin, age, disability, genetic information, marital status, amnesty or status as a covered veteran in accordance with applicable federal, state and local laws.
-Ford County complies with applicable state and local laws governing nondiscrimination in employment in every location in which the County has facilities.
-This policy applies to all terms and conditions of employment, including hiring, placement, promotion, termination, layoff, recall, transfer, leaves of absence, compensation and training.
+Ford County provides equal employment opportunities to all employees and applicants for employment without regard to a person's actual or perceived race, color, creed, ancestry, national origin, amnesty, citizenship, sex or gender (including pregnancy, childbirth, and pregnancy-related conditions), gender identity or expression (including transgender status), sexual orientation, marital status, religion, age, disability, genetic information, order of protection status, service in the military, or any other characteristic protected by applicable federal, state, or local laws and ordinances.
+Equal employment opportunity applies to all terms and conditions of employment, including hiring, placement, promotion, termination, layoff, recall, transfer, leave of absence, compensation, and training.

-Ford County expressly prohibits any form of unlawful employee harassment based on race, color, religion, gender, sexual orientation, national origin, age, genetic information, disability or veteran status.
-Improper interference with the ability of Ford County employees to perform their expected job duties is absolutely not tolerated.
+Ford County expressly prohibits any form of unlawful employee harassment or discrimination based on any of the characteristics mentioned above.
+Improper interference with the ability of other employees to perform their expected job duties is not tolerated.